 How does a person file a complaint of housing discrimination?

-To file a complaint of housing discrimination, go to the DFEH Web site homepage and click on "File a Complaint."† For assistance completing the online complaint filing process call 800-884-1684.
+To file a complaint of housing discrimination, go to the DFEH Web site homepage and click on "File a Pre-Complaint Inquiry" For assistance completing the online Pre-Complaint Inquiry call 800-884-1684.
 The completion and submission of the Pre-Complaint Inquiry will initiate the complaint process.

 Is there a time limit for filing a housing complaint with the Department?